A topic from the subject of Analytical Chemistry in Chemistry.

 Key Concepts:

-• Good Laboratory Practices (GLP): Guidelines for maintaining high standards in laboratory operations.
+• Good Laboratory Practices (GLP): Guidelines for maintaining high standards in laboratory operations, covering aspects like documentation, personnel training, and equipment maintenance.

-• International Organization for Standardization (ISO): International standards for quality management systems, including ISO/IEC 17025 for testing and calibration laboratories.
+• International Organization for Standardization (ISO): Develops international standards for quality management systems, including ISO/IEC 17025 for testing and calibration laboratories.
+This standard specifies general requirements for the competence of testing and calibration laboratories.

-• Traceability: Ensures that measurements can be linked to a known standard or reference material.
+• Traceability: Ensures that measurements can be linked to a known standard or reference material, allowing for comparison and verification of results.
+This establishes a chain of custody for measurements.

-By implementing stringent quality assurance and calibration practices, analytical laboratories ensure the integrity and reliability of their analytical results, providing a solid foundation for decision-making and scientific advancements.
+By implementing stringent quality assurance and calibration practices, analytical laboratories ensure the integrity and reliability of their analytical results, providing a solid foundation for decision-making in various fields, including environmental monitoring, healthcare, and industrial production.

 Experiment: Quality Assurance and Calibration in Analytical Laboratories